patronasxdxd/dev/README.md

 When a liquidation hits the Stability Pool, it is known as an **offset**: the debt of the Vault is offset against the thUSD in the Pool.
 When **x** thUSD debt is offset, the debt is cancelled, and **x** thUSD in the Pool is burned.
 When the thUSD Stability Pool is greater than the debt of the Vault, all the Vault's debt is cancelled, and all its collateral is shared between depositors.
 This is a **pure offset**.

 It can happen that the thUSD in the Stability Pool is less than the debt of a Vault.
-In this case, the the whole Stability Pool will be used to offset a fraction of the Trove’s debt, and an equal fraction of the Trove’s collateral will be assigned to Stability Providers.
-The remainder of the Trove’s debt and collateral gets redistributed to active Troves.
+In this case, the the whole Stability Pool will be used to offset a fraction of the Vault’s debt, and an equal fraction of the Vault’s collateral will be assigned to Stability Providers.
+The remainder of the Vault’s debt and collateral gets redistributed to active Vaults.
 This is a **mixed offset and redistribution**.

 Because the collateral fraction matches the offset debt fraction, the effective ICR of the collateral and debt that is offset, is equal to the ICR of the Vault.
 So, for depositors, the ROI per liquidation depends only on the ICR of the liquidated Vault.